-- Connect external cables to the installed card, if needed.
-Connect internal cables to the system board, if needed. - 11.
-Reconfigure the computer, if necessary.
-Refer to the Computer Setup (F10) Utility Guide for instructions on using Computer Setup.
+- 10. Connect external cables to the installed card, if needed.
+Connect internal cables to the system board, if needed. - Reconfigure the computer, if necessary.
+Refer to Computer Setup (F10) Utility on page 3 for instructions on using Computer Setup.

 Drives